Recognition in Mexico of the “Champagne” Denomination of Origin

 Share article:

-On September 24, 2025, it was published in the DOF the notice by which Mexico registered the Champagne Denomination of Origin as protected.
+On September 24, 2025, it was published in the DOF The notice by which Mexico registered the Champagne Denomination of Origin You are protected.
 This recognition has legal, commercial and regulatory compliance implications for domestic producers, importers and brands that market sparkling beverages.

 What is a Denomination of Origin?